dazthecorgi/docs/docs/discover/11-security-audits-of-quilibriums-cryptographic-protocols.md

 # Security Audits of Quilibrium’s Cryptographic Protocols

-Quilibrium relies on advanced cryptographic protocols such as Triple-Ratchet, Oblivious Transfer, and Verifiable Delay Functions (VDFs) to ensure secure and private computation.
+Quilibrium relies on advanced cryptographic protocols that include Triple-Ratchet, Oblivious Transfer, and Verifiable Delay Functions (VDFs) to ensure secure and private computation.

 A natural question emerges: *Have security audits been conducted on these protocols as implemented within Quilibrium?*

 While historical audits exist for the underlying technologies, the dynamic nature of their deployment in Quilibrium suggests that revisiting these evaluations could further solidify trust in the network’s security.

 ## Leveraging Audited Foundations: The Core Libraries

 Quilibrium’s cryptographic backbone is built on established, battle-tested libraries, many of which have been rigorously audited in the past.

 This reliance on off-the-shelf components significantly narrows the scope of potential vulnerabilities.
 Here’s a breakdown of the key libraries and their audit pedigrees:

 1. **Kryptology Library (Now Nekryptology)**\
    Originally developed by Coinbase and later abandoned, this library was forked into "nekryptology" for use in Quilibrium.
 It carries a robust audit history, with detailed reports available here: [Nekryptology Audits](https://github.com/QuilibriumNetwork/ceremonyclient/tree/develop/nekryptology/audits).
 While these audits provide a strong starting point, the forked version’s adoption in Quilibrium may merit a fresh review to account for any divergence.